hmajid2301/talks/slides.md

 # Example Code

-- Simple FastAPI Web Service
+- Simple FastAPI web-service
   - Interacts with DB
 - It allows us to get and add new users
-- Poetry for dependency
+- Poetry for dependency management

 notes: